 WHAT IT MEANS: A fair workplace is what we are after.
 Ignoring employees’ concerns and favoritism will be sanctioned.

 WHAT THE LAW SAYS: Again, this in line with the state policy (Article II, Section 11 of the 1987 Constitution) that safeguards full respect for human rights and dignity.
 Access to equal work opportunities is a primary right as an employee regardless of gender, race, age, or creed.

-The State, moreover, also promises in Section 14 to provide safe work environment to women, enhancing their welfare and helping them realize their full potential.
-Republic Act 6725 further upholds their right and deems it criminal "for any employer to discriminate against any woman employee with respect to terms and conditions of employment solely on account of her sex."
+The State, moreover, also promises in Section 14 to provide a safe work environment for women, enhancing their welfare and helping them realize their full potential.
+Republic Act 6725 further upholds their right and deems it criminal “for any employer to discriminate against any woman employee with respect to terms and conditions of employment solely on account of her sex.”